Safety of RA Drug Treatments in Pregnant and Nursing Women

 Adapted from Hazes JM, Coulie PG, Geenen V, et al. Rheumatoid arthritis and pregnancy: evolution of disease activity and pathophysiological considerations for drug use.
 Rheumatol (Oxford) 2011;50:1955-68.

-Safety of different classes of RA drugs in pregnancy
+Safety of RA medications during pregnancy

 For some drugs commonly used to treat RA, safety data may be lacking due to the difficulty and ethical considerations associated with testing these drugs in pregnant women.
 For many drugs used in RA, the risk during pregnancy varies according to the stage of pregnancy.